Wednesday, June 10, 2009

 Petro dollar is a term used to refer currency used to purchase petrol.
 But have you ever heard of Petro Dollar scam?
 Are you aware of the things which happenned just before you but you aren’t aware of it?

 United States of America is a union of states and considered as a superpower.
 The only competitor was the USSR, which resulted in a period of mistrust, tensed period known as Cold War since 1945 till the end of USSR in 1991.
 Due to poor economy and also due to the ramifications of the Afghan war the USSR dissoluted into 15 countries.
 With the USSR gone, the USA emerged as the sole-superpower in a unipolar world dominating many foreign policies.
 The policies were aggressive, selfish, dominating and it resulted in many wars in Gulf and Afghanistan.
-The reason for all Iraq, Afghan wars is not because of terrorism or a nuke threat but just to protect the US dollar and propping up of Oil and Petrol prices.
+The reason for all Iraq, Afghan wars is not because of terrorism or a nuke threat from Islamic states but just to protect the US dollar and propping up of Oil and Petrol prices.
 Read below to read more about the shocking story.

 An Iraqi women pleads for freedom as an US soldier arrests her.
 US soldiers committed a lot of human violations against women in Iraq.